MicrosoftDocs/Hololens/hololens/hololens-insider.md

 #### DeviceStatus CSP

-DeviceStatus CSP now also reports SSID and BSSID of Wifi network with which HoloLens is actively connected.
+DeviceStatus CSP now also reports SSID and BSSID of Wi-Fi network with which HoloLens is actively connected.
 Following are the specific nodes containing this information.

 - ./Vendor/MSFT/DeviceStatus/NetworkIdentifiers/*mac address of Wi-Fi adapter*/SSID
 - ./Vendor/MSFT/DeviceStatus/NetworkIdentifiers/*mac address of Wi-Fi adapter*/BSSID